Panzerschrek/U-00DC-Sprache-site/overview.md

 Ü has async/await mechanism like many other programming languages have.
 Since Ü is relatively fast, it allows to write effective concurrent programs for networking (and not only), with large throughput and good CPU utilization.

+### Lambdas

+Ü supports anonymous functions with context capturing.
+They are named lambdas.
+They are useful together with usage of functions/algorithms accepting a function-like object.
+It's much easier to pass a lambda, rather than creating a separate class with overloaded `()` operator for only single use.